TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/PYTHON/readme.md

-## Rest API with CURD, Flask, Flask-JWT, Flask-RESTful, Flask-SQLALCHEMY, SQLLITE EXAMPLES
+## Rest API - CURD with Flask, Flask-JWT, Flask-RESTful, Flask-SQLALCHEMY, SQLLITE EXAMPLES

 Create a RESTful web service for a Library.
 The service must have the following API endpoints: